kedacore/http-add-on/docs/ref/v0.2.0/http_scaled_object.md

 ### `deployment`

 This is the name of the `Deployment` to scale.
 It must exist in the same namespace as this `HTTPScaledObject` and shouldn't be managed by any other autoscaling system.
 This means that there should not be any `ScaledObject` already created for this `Deployment`.
-The HTTP add on will manage a `ScaledObject` internally.
+The HTTP Add-on will manage a `ScaledObject` internally.

 ### `service`

 This is the name of the service to route traffic to.
-The add on will create autoscaling and routing components that route to this `Service`.
+The add-on will create autoscaling and routing components that route to this `Service`.
 It must exist in the same namespace as this `HTTPScaledObject` and should route to the same `Deployment` as you entered in the `deployment` field.

 ### `port`